PaulBellette/TinyGPT/README.md

 ## Caveats

 This is a toy-grammar shakedown, not a serious benchmark, and seed-to-seed variance was large.
-I would not claim any general transformer result from this.
+Actually, the biggest confounder of any results is this seed to seed variance in performance.
+I am actually super intrigued by the loss behaviour of this model as it rapidly moves to 0.5 accuracy, settles in and then maybe eventually finds a hole in the loss landscape and jumps up to 1.0 accuracy.
+It motivates more experiments on weight initialisation and optimisation behavious.
+That said, I would not claim any general transformer results from these little experiments.

-Still, I think it is worth keeping in the repo because it shows the sort of lightweight empirical loop I wanted from this project: have an intuition, make a small ablation, measure something concrete, and leave the result in the open even if it is messy.
+Still, I think they are worth keeping in the repo because it shows the sort of lightweight empirical loop I wanted from this project: have an intuition, make a small ablation, measure something concrete, and leave the result in the open even if it is messy.
+A research notebook in the wild.

 # Acknowledgement